mteodor/vault/README.md

 Image is based on alpine but in addition there is a bash added.

-Than when the vault is started we need to to the initialision From within a docker container
+Than when the vault is started we need to perform the initialision From within a docker container

 ```